How to Make and Cook Zucchini Noodles: The Most Popular Methods

 Just because you’ve decided to ditch wheat-based spaghetti doesn’t mean you really have to give up pasta.
 How so, you ask?
 Well, let me introduce you to zucchini noodles.
-Also known as “zoodles” – zucchini noodles are the most brilliant noodle base for, oh, a gazillion different meal options.
+Also known as “zoodles” – zucchini noodles are the most brilliant noodle base for numerous healthy gluten-free recipes.

-But if you’re new to the world of zoodles, you may be overwhelmed with all the whose-its and whats-its.
-Questions like: What’s the best tool to make zucchini noodles?
+But if you’re new to the world of zoodles, you may be overwhelmed with all the options.
+You may even have questions like: What’s the best tool to make zucchini noodles?
 What do I do after I’ve made them?
 How do I cook them?
 And should I even cook them?

-Listed below are the most popular methods for making and cooking zucchini noodles, along with a few “seasoned zoodler” tips.
-I’ve listed them in order from my favorite to least favorite, along with the pros and cons of each.
-And at the very end of the post, I’ve included my favorite zucchini noodle recipes.
+Listed below are the most popular methods for making and cooking zucchini noodles.
+I’ve listed them in order of my favorite to least favorite.
+If you keep scrolling, you’ll also find a video that shows you how I use each device to make zucchini noodles – so make sure to watch that!
+And finally, at the very end I’ve included a few “seasoned zoodler” tips along with my favorite zucchini noodle recipes.
 So let’s dive in!

 How to Make Zucchini Noodles

-Pros: requires little effort/strength, performs the fastest, is the most sturdy and offers different blades/slicing options.
+PROS: requires little effort/strength, performs the fastest, reasonably priced, sturdy and offers different blades/slicing options.